 If you specify argument options with

-, tags will be parsed as a comma-separated string.
-For example:```{code-cell} python :tags: tag1, tag2,tag3 # Note that whitespace is removed from tags! print("howdy!") ```
+:, tags will be parsed as a comma-separated list of strings.
+For example:```{code-cell} python :tags: [tag1, tag2,tag3] # Note that whitespace is removed from tags! print("howdy!") ```If you specify argument options with YAML, tags should be given as a YAML list.
+For example:

 ```{code-cell} python --- tags: - tag1 - tag2 --- print("howdy!") ```